 Docker Single Sign-on (SSO) allows users to authenticate using their identity providers (IdPs) to access Docker.
-Docker currently supports Azure AD and any SAML 2.0 identity providers.
+Docker supports Azure AD and any SAML 2.0 identity providers.
 When you enable SSO, users are redirected to your provider’s authentication page to authenticate using their email and password.

-Docker currently supports Service Provider Initiated (SP-initiated) SSO flow.
+Docker supports Service Provider Initiated (SP-initiated) SSO flow.
 This means users must sign in to Docker Hub or Docker Desktop to initiate the SSO authentication process.